-We invite artists of all ages to help us communicate the need for accurate information on vaccination issues.
+We invited artists of all ages to help us communicate the need for accurate information on vaccination issues.

-This competition is open to amateur and professional artists of all ages, beginner or expert.
-No special qualifications are required for your participation.
+This competition was open to amateur and professional artists of all ages, beginner or expert.
+No special qualifications were required for participation.

 - Only open to residents of Australia & Australian citizens (including those living overseas).

-- You can enter as an individual, group, or class.
+- You could enter as an individual, group, or class.

 - One entry per artist or group of artists.

 To view the winners of the 2023 Art Prize click here

 Create 2D or 3D artwork in response to one of the following two themes:

 - Infectious diseases and our world

 - Vaccination fact-based concepts